 To sum it up

-Today, there are a wide variety of pool games that are played either for relaxation by the poolside at hotels or upscale clubs and bars or for competition in various amateur leagues, tournaments, and championships.
+Today, there is a wide variety of pool games that are played either for relaxation by the poolside at hotels or upscale clubs and bars or for competition in various amateur leagues, tournaments, and championships.

 Every game has its own rules and requires a certain number of balls on the table and one pool cue per person.